bsrvasulu/ForceLayout/README.md

 # ForceLayout
-d3.js based Force layout, which demonistrate the biuilding nodes, links as well as many events and styles.
+d3.js based Force layout, which demonistrate biuilding nodes, links and as well as many events and styles.

 ## javascript files
 * Add d3js to the project